sudoghut/trio/README.md

 # TRIO Web App - User Guide

+[Try an example here: Clean Text, Summarize Paragraph, Email Reply Generation, and Translate to French](https://trio.oopus.info/?task1=Clean%20Text&task2=Summarize%20Paragraph&task3=Email%20Reply%20Generation&input1=Now%20pile%20your%20dust%20upon%20the%20quick%20and%20dead,%0A%0ATill%20of%20this%20flat%20a%20mountain%20you%20have%20made,%0A%0ATo%20o'ertop%20old%20Pelion,40%20or%20the%20skyish%20head%0A%0AOf%20blue%20Olympus.%0A%0AHam.%20(Advancing.)%20What%20is%20he%20whose%20grief%0A%0ABears%20such%20an%20emphasis?—whose%20phrase%20of%20sorrow%0A%0A95%0AConjures%20the%20wand'ring%20stars,%20and%20makes%20them%20stand%0A%0ALike%20wonder-wounded%20hearers?—this%20is%20I,%0A%0AHamlet%20the%20Dane.%0A%0ALaer.%20(L.,%20leaping%20from%20the%20grave.)%20The%20devil%20take%20thy%20soul!&ext_url=https://www.deepl.com/en/translator%23en/fr/) - This link demonstrates how the app can clean text, summarize a paragraph, generate an email reply, and send the final output to DeepL for translation into French, showcasing the sequential workflow and the capabilities of TRIO Web App.
+Click the "Run All" button to try it..

 ## Overview

 Welcome to the TRIO Web App, a tool designed to help you perform multiple tasks on text using AI-driven models.
 This app allows you to run tasks such as text rewriting, cleaning, summarization, and more, either sequentially or individually.
 You can also send task results to an external API if needed.
 In this project, I use WebLLM, which can download LLM models locally and run them in the browser.